-Betsey Norgard has lived in Minneapolis, Minnesota, for the past 30 years, where she has been active in the Finnish community.
+Betsey Norgard lived in Minneapolis for 30 years, where she was active in the Finnish community.
 She was a founding member and served as president of the Twin Cities Finlandia Foundation Chapter, as well as working with the Minneapolis-Kuopio Sister City Partnership and the Twin Cities Finnish Network.
 She danced with the Kisarit Folkdancers and played in the Koivun Kaiku kantele ensemble, performing in both the U.S. and Finland.

-While currently a freelance writer and editor, Norgard spent nearly 20 years at Augsburg College in Minneapolis as director of publications and editor of the college magazine.
-She received a B.A. from the School of International Service at American University, and an M.A. in Latin American Studies from Indiana University, following a year of teaching English in Brazil.
+A freelance writer and editor, Betsey spent nearly 20 years at Augsburg College in Minneapolis as director of publications and editor of the college magazine.
+She received a BA from the School of International Service at American University, and an MA in Latin American Studies from Indiana University, following a year of teaching English in Brazil.

 Betsey and Alan Norgard live on the Iron Range in Minnesota, on a century-old farm in a township settled by Finns.